 As a young man, Jonas was was strong and able-bodied, weighing 200 lbs., and did farm work for the Marietta and Prinkey families.
 "He was regarded as one of the stoutest and most healthy men we had in this part of the country," Marietta said.

 On Dec.
 9, 1858 (or 1859), at age 25, Jonas married 22-year-old Julia Ann "Annie" Williams (1836-1908), daughter of Rev. John A. and Elizabeth (Galloway) Williams.
-The ceremony was performed by Elijah Harbaugh, a justice of the peace, and a cousin on the Harbaugh side of the family, and took place at the home of Isaac Prinkey.
+The ceremony was performed by Elijah Harbaugh, a justice of the peace, and a cousin on the Harbaugh side of the family, and took place at the home of Julia's sister and brother-in-law, Mary and Isaac Prinkey.

 In the 1947 book, Harbaugh History, by Cora Bell and J.L.
 Cooprider, Julia is stated to have been the widow of his brother Leonard, who had died in the war.
 However, this is just not true.
 Julia herself, and many friends, testified that this was a first marriage for both her and Jonas.

 The couple produced five children -- Austin Rowan, Rebecca Robbins, George E. Rowan, Martha C. Rowan and Amanda Rowan.
 Hulda Skinner served as midwife during all of the births.
 A handwritten record of their births was kept on a piece of paper, said a friend, because "Jonas Rowan was a poor man and had no Bible record of the Births and deaths of their children."
 Later, to help Jonas' widow obtain a federal pension, the paper record was shown to a notary public as official proof.